sitebay/docs/articles/guides/quick-answers/sitebay-essentials/introduction-to-pit-machine/index.md

 - Allows you to restore your site to any previous state captured in a snapshot, effectively undoing any data loss or corruption.
 - Schedules regular backups without you lifting a finger, ensuring your site's data is always protected.

-## Using the PIT Machine on the My Site Bay Dashboard
+## Using the PIT Machine on the My SiteBay Dashboard
 1. Navigate to your site's dashboard.
 1. Click the PIT Machine tab
 1. Pick a date and time in the calendar select at the top of the browser.